overlord-systems/jai-pgquery/README.md

 ## Usage

 You can find a simple usage example in `tests/test.jai`.
+This test also involves using the (incomplete) typing for the parse tree, which is provided for the JSON parse tree.

 If you want to generate bindings simply run `jai generate.jai`.